Taking The High Road Case Study Solution

 • The menu of the organization does not have range of food as the menu was limited.

-• Lowering of extra expense of advertisement.
+• Cutting down of extra cost of ad.

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

 • Intro of attractive plans for old people and females.